cocos/cocos-docs/en/publish/publish-vivo-instant-games.md

 - **Small package mode and packet mode server path**

   This item is optional.
 The in-package volume of the mini-game contains code and resources that cannot exceed 4M, and resources can be loaded via network requests. **Small package mode** is to help users keep the script files in the small game package, other resources are uploaded to the remote server, and downloaded from the remote server as needed.
-And the download, cache and version management of remote resources, __Cocos Creator__ has already helped the user.
+And the download, cache and version management of remote resources, Cocos Creator has already helped the user.
 What the user needs to do is the following two steps:

   1. When building, check the **packet mode** and fill in the **packet mode server path**.
 Then click on **Build**.

   2. After the build is complete, click the **Open** button after the **Publish Path** to upload the **jsb-link/res** directory under the release path to the packet mode server.
 For example, if the default publishing path is build, you need to upload the **build/jsb-link/res** directory.

-  At this point, the built-up `qgame` directory will no longer contain the `res` directory, and the resources in the `res` directory will be downloaded from the filled **packet mode server address** via the network request.
+  At this point, the built-up **qgame** directory will no longer contain the **res** directory, and the resources in the **res** directory will be downloaded from the filled **packet mode server address** via the network request.

-2.  **Build...** After the relevant parameters of the panel are set, click **Build**.
+2. After the relevant parameters of the **Build...** panel are set, click **Build**.
 After the build is complete, click the **Open** button behind the **Build Path** to open the build release package.
 You can see that the **qgame** directory is generated under the default release path build directory, which is the exported __Vivo Mini Game__ project directory.

 ![](./publish-vivo-instant-games/package.png)